-Let us understand working of A/B testing with a small example:
+Let us understand the working of A/B testing with a small example:

 The above image is of a webpage for Safety awareness.

-Here in the above example, button saying “Take a Quiz and win exciting prizes” in Red colour attracted more visitors to hit the button and take a quiz than the older Grey button.
+Here in the above example, a button saying “Take a Quiz and win exciting prizes” in Red color attracted more visitors to hit the button and take a quiz than the older Grey button.

 Thus the webpage’s ultimate goal to increase more revenue was achieved.

 Pros and Cons of A/B tests:

 - Easy and simple method to set up experiments for webpage optimization.